EntropyArchive/Introduction-to-Algorithms/README.md

 ware](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-introduction-to-algorithms-sma-5503-fall-2005/).
 The accuracy of these answer are not guaranteed to be correct.
 And the programs are not guaranteed to be correct or bug free.
 Use them at your own risk.
-Notes /bin/bash: :w: command not found imperative and procedural programming, C+ for object orientation programming, Haskell for functional programming, VHDL for hardware description language and if necessary SQL for large data sets.
+Notes will be done in Latex.
+For programming, my languages will be as follows imperative and procedural programming, C+ for object orientation programming, Haskell for functional programming, VHDL for hardware description language Prolog for AI related problems and if necessary SQL for accessing large data sets.
+Currently I only competent in C and C++ with only minor knowledge about the other languages listed.

 The chapter of the book is broken into eight parts.
 In each part, it is my intention to keep a consistent formatting of both my code and formatting.
 The